Refrigeration Gas Chlorodifluoro Methane Type CFM 22 (R - 22) as per IS 5610:1983

 Key insights about Defence Research & Development Department tender market

-Defence Research & Development Department offers diverse procurement opportunities including Office Of Dg (mss), Office Of Dg (ace), Office Of Dg ( Ns & M), and many others.
+Defence Research & Development Department offers diverse procurement opportunities including Office Of Dg (mss), Office Of Dg (ace), Office Of Dg (aero), and many others.
 These cover various categories such as information technology, facility management, specialized equipment supply, construction projects, and professional services.
-The procurement activities span across different departments and regions.

-The average value of Defence Research & Development Department tenders is approximately ₹5.8 lakh, reflecting substantial procurement activity.
-EMD (Earnest Money Deposit) requirements vary from ₹3 to ₹4.3 crore, depending on the tender value and project scope.
-The EMD is typically 1-3% of the estimated contract value and must be submitted in the form of demand draft, banker's cheque, or bank guarantee.
+The average value of Defence Research & Development Department tenders is approximately ₹3.9 lakh, reflecting substantial procurement activity.
+EMD requirements vary from ₹1K to ₹80 lakh, depending on the tender value and project scope.
+The EMD is typically 1-3% of the estimated contract value.

-Success in Defence Research & Development Department tenders depends on several factors: competitive and realistic pricing, complete technical compliance with specifications, relevant past experience and successful project completion records, timely submission before deadlines, complete and accurate documentation, strong financial standing, understanding of Defence Research & Development Department's procurement guidelines and evaluation criteria, and building a track record of quality delivery.
-It's also beneficial to attend pre-bid meetings when offered.
+Success in Defence Research & Development Department tenders depends on: competitive and realistic pricing, complete technical compliance with specifications, relevant past experience, timely submission before deadlines, complete and accurate documentation, strong financial standing, and understanding of Defence Research & Development Department's procurement guidelines.

 Join thousands of businesses discovering high-value government procurement opportunities.